 Social media has changed the way people interact.
 We can now remain in constant contact with hundreds of so-called friends, even ones we rarely see in person.
 Social anxiety is an anxiety problem where a person has an excessive and unreasonable fear of social situations.

-Is there a role for social media in perpetuating anxiety through feelings of disconnection and loneliness?
+Is there a role for social media in perpetuating facebook anxiety disorder through feelings of disconnection and loneliness?

 So how might social media be involved?